This article has links to products and services we love, which we may make commission from.

 He will never see his ‘true love’ again.

-Stopping at Loch Lomond Shores, you will have the chance to wander around the south end of Loch Lomond, grabbing some photo opportunities and indulging in a wee bit of shopping or lunch.
+Stopping at Loch Lomond Shores, you can wander around the south end of Loch Lomond, grabbing some photo opportunities and indulging in a wee bit of shopping or early dinner.

-Popular tourist activities include boat rides on the Queen of the Scottish Loch (reserve here) and the Loch Lomond TreeZone for daredevil visitors!
+Popular tourist activities include boat rides on the Queen of the Scottish Loch (reserve here); however, with such a jam-packed day, you might not have time for this during a 7-day visit to Scotland.

-There is accommodation scattered around Loch Lomond, but the central hub is Balloch including the famous Duck Bay Hotel.
+Accommodation is scattered around Loch Lomond, such as the famous Duck Bay Hotel.

 Loch Lomond is a very busy area of Scotland.

-Both Scots and tourists visit, especially on sunny days during the busy summer months.
+Scots and tourists visit, especially on sunny days during the summer.

-It is a popular overnight stop, so be sure to book your hotel in advance and reserve restaurant bookings for evening meals.
+It is a popular overnight stop, so book your hotel in advance and reserve restaurant bookings for evening meals.

-Alternatively, you could make Loch Lomond a casual stop and stay overnight in Oban, which is one of our favorite big towns in Scotland, and the next stop on your seven-day Scotland itinerary.
+Alternatively, you could make Loch Lomond a casual stop and stay overnight in Oban, one of our favourite big towns in Scotland and the next stop on your seven-day Scotland itinerary.

 Day 2: Luss, Oban, Glen Coe & Fort William (115 miles, approx 3 hours)